sumanshusamarora/Faust-AVRO/README.md

 ]
 ```

-Hence, we created the schema like this and it works as expected  -
+Hence, we created the schema the non-ideal way but it is just a different representation of same schema and it works as expected  -
 ```
 {
 "namespace": "com.avro",